ashislaha/Animations/README.md

 # Animations

-We will try to explore different iOS animations which are widely used.
+I will try to explore different iOS animations which are widely used.

 ## 01. Shimmer view: